facebookincubator/velox/velox/docs/functions/presto/math.rst

     The mean and value must be real values and the standard deviation must be a real and positive value (all of type DOUBLE).

+.. function:: inverse_normal_cdf(mean, sd, p) -> double

+    Compute the inverse of the Normal cdf with given mean and standard deviation (sd) for the cumulative probability (p): P(N < n).
+The mean must be a real value and the standard deviation must be a real and positive value (both of type DOUBLE).
+    The probability p must lie on the interval (0, 1).